Divorce, Separation And Child Arrangements – Do I Have To Go To Court?

 The short answer to the question is “no”!
 There is a common misunderstanding that when parents separate, they have to go to Court to make arrangements for where their children live and how much time they spend with their parents.

-In a recent radio interview, Sir Andrew McFarlane – who is Head of Family Courts in England and Wales – said that many couples see the Family Court as the first port of call when they separate, rather than it being the last resort.
-He explained that the Family Court will always be willing to protect the vulnerable and to safeguard children but that too many families rely on the court system to deal with relationship and practical issues.
+In a series of recent speeches, Sir Andrew McFarlane – who is Head of Family Courts in England and Wales – said that many couples see the Family Court as the first port of call when they separate, rather than it being the last resort.
+He explained that the Family Court will always be willing to protect the vulnerable and to safeguard children but that too many families rely on the Court system to deal with relationship and practical issues.
 Instead, parents should be encouraged to resolve things themselves, perhaps with the help of experienced family justice professionals.
 This can be to make arrangements that work in their particular circumstances and meet the needs of their family, rather than have orders imposed upon them.

 Making Arrangements Without Going To Court